EcoExtreML/infra/setup_environment.md

 ## Run STEMMUS-SCOPE model using the executable file
 Now we can run the STEMMUS-SCOPE model using the executable file.
 Open the notebook `run_model_in_notebook.ipynb` from the path `/STEMMUS_SCOPE_Processing/docs/notebooks` in your jupyter-workspace and use the `pystemmusscope` kernel.

 Before executing the notebook, remember to modify the `config` file and create your work directory.
+If you want to put the work directory on the shared storage (`/data/volume_2/`), remember to create your own folder to avoid conflicts.
 Note that the executable file and all the related forcing files are stored at `/data/volume_2/`.

 Note: if this message "`error while loading shared libraries`" occurs when running the notebook in your jupyter-workspace after configuring the environment properly, please execute the cell for setting the `LD_LIBRARY_PATH`.